adamtait/ArduinoDeathClock/README.md

 #### Add a clock source

-There are components you can buy to act as a clock source (like an RTC), otherwise you can add an ethernet or wifi connector and use NTP over the internet.
+There are components you can buy to act as a clock source (like the DS1307 crystal), otherwise you can add an ethernet or wifi connector and use NTP over the internet.
 The
 [Arduino Time Library](https://github.com/PaulStoffregen/Time) that this project uses has some code examples that you can pull from.

 If you do implement this, PRs are welcome.